Iranian Revolution: American and internal negotiations with the opposition (late December, 1978)

 The Carter administration increasingly became locked in a debate about continued support for the monarchy.
 As early as November, ambassador William Sullivan sent a telegram to Carter (the "Thinking the Unthinkable" telegram).
 The telegram effectively declared his belief that the Shah would not survive the protests and that the US should consider withdrawing its support for his government and persuading the monarch to abdicate.
 The United States would then help assemble a coalition of pro-Western military officers, middle class professionals, and moderate clergy, with Khomeini installed as a Gandhi-like spiritual leader.

 The telegram touched off a vigorous debate in the American cabinet, with some, such as National Security Advisor Zbigniew Brzezinski, rejecting it outright.
 Secretary of State Cyrus Vance rejected a military crackdown; he and his supporters believed in the "moderate and progressive" intentions of Khomeini and his circle.

 Increasing contact was established with the pro-Khomeini camp.
-Based on the revolutionaries' responses, some American officials (especially Ambassador Sullivan) felt that Khomeini was genuinely intent on creating a democracy.
-According to historian Abbas Milani, this resulted in the United States effectively helping to facilitate Khomeini's rise to power.
+Based on the revolutionaries' responses, some American officials (especially Ambassador Sullivan) felt Khomeini genuinely intended to create a democracy.
+According to historian Abbas Milani, this led to the United States facilitating Khomeini's rise to power.

 The Shah began to search for a new prime minister, one who was a civilian and a member of the opposition.
-On 28 December, he secured an agreement with another major National Front figure, Shahpour Bakhtiar.
+On 28 December, he secured an agreement with another major National Front figure, Shapour Bakhtiar.
 Bakhtiar would be appointed prime minister (a return to civilian rule), while the Shah and his family would leave the country.
 His royal duties would be carried out by a Regency Council, and three months after his departure a referendum would be submitted to the people deciding on whether Iran would remain a monarchy or become a republic.
 A former opponent of the Shah, Bakhtiar became motivated to join the government because he was increasingly aware of Khomeini's intentions to implement hard-line religious rule rather than a democracy.
 Karim Sanjabi immediately expelled Bakhtiar from the National Front, and Bakhtiar was denounced by Khomeini (who declared that acceptance of his government was the equivalent of "obedience to false gods").